gabrielilharco/snap-n-eat/README.md

 ## Our model

 We use an [Aggregated Residual Convolutional Neural Network](https://arxiv.org/abs/1611.05431) - ResNeXt-101 with 101 layers, pretrained on [ImageNet](http://www.image-net.org/) dataset.
-We finetune the model on [Food-101 dataset](https://www.vision.ee.ethz.ch/datasets_extra/food-101/), and achieve a significant improvement on accuracy (71% in our work compared to [Bossard et al., 2014](http://www.vision.ee.ethz.ch/~lbossard/bossard_eccv14_food-101.pdf)).
+We finetune the model on [Food-101 dataset](https://www.vision.ee.ethz.ch/datasets_extra/food-101/), with more than 100 thousand images of 101 types of dishes.
+We achieve a significant improvement on accuracy (71% in our work compared to [Bossard et al., 2014](http://www.vision.ee.ethz.ch/~lbossard/bossard_eccv14_food-101.pdf)).

 For recomending new dishes, we use minimum ditance in an n-dimensional space of nutritional information that describe each dish.